Frequently asked questions (and answers)

-To help women, especially those facing a major life transition like divorce or widowhood, achieve comfort and confidence in their financial future and make the most of their one life.
+To help women and their families, especially those facing a major life transition like retirement or widowhood, achieve comfort and confidence in their financial future and make the most of their one life.

 Your financial plan, which reflects what is personally important to you, is at the center of all the work we do together.
 This planning-first approach places our focus on using your financial resources to improve your “return on life” instead of concerning ourselves only with your return on investment as most financial advisors do.

 I provide comprehensive financial planning which is designed around the things, experiences and people that are most important to you.
 Only after we have created your plan can we then work on your investment management, insurance coverages, estate planning, and any other areas that we need to address as part of your lifestyle financial plan.

 I am a fee-only fiduciary financial advisor.
 This means that my ONLY compensation comes directly from the fees paid to me by my clients.
 I don’t accept commissions or any other form of compensation from other financial or investment companies.
 I also don’t receive or pay any compensation for referrals to or from other service providers.

 Yes.
 I’m a fee-only, fiduciary advisor at all times.
 In fact, I provide a signed copy of this fiduciary oath to all new clients.

 I have a simple and transparent fee based on the complexity of your personal situation and the amount in your investment portfolio.